ophal/dba/README.txt

 == III.
 Configuration ==

+1. Settings
+  In order to customize the option MAX_ROWS_PER_PAGE just add the following to your settings.lua:

+  settings.dba = {
+    MAX_ROWS_PER_PAGE = 100, -- default value: 50
+  }

+2. Database access
-By default DBA has access to all databases configured in settings.lua.
-To allow access to a database from DBA just set the option 'dba' to true.
+  By default DBA has no access to databases configured in settings.lua.
+  In order to allow access to a database from DBA just set the option 'dba' to true.

   Example:

   settings.db = {
     test = {